zahidulsifat/Safety-Net-Fix/README.md

 3. This same trick will work on every Marshmallow and Nougat Roms

-Added a screenshot as a proof that it's working :)
+Added a screenshot as a proof that it's working.

-This is my first thread in xda so please forgive me if I made any mistake Sorry for my bad English
-Thank you :)
+Thank you!